KyrenMarunate/restaurant-menu-page-noirbistro/README.md

 ## 🌐 Deployment

 ### Simple Deployment
-1. Save as `index.html`
+1. Create a project file of any name
-2. Upload to any web server
+2. Push the code to a hosting platform (e.g., GitHub Pages)
 3. No build process required

 ### Recommended Hosting